dpataki92/node-apps/readme.md

 # Usage

 - Notes app
-    - Cd into notes-app folder.
+    - Cd into notes-app folder
     - Use 'node app.js add --title="[your note title]" --body="[your note body]"' to add a note
     - Use 'node app.js list' to list your notes
     - Use 'node app.js read  --title="[your note title]"' to read a specific note